Fire Emblem: Shadow Dragon and the Blade of Light: Release

 During its early advertising, the game was dubbed Honō no Monshō (炎の紋章, lit.
 Emblem of Fire), and used character and narrative concepts that did not appear in the final product.
 The graphics also underwent changes, being particularly noticeable with Marth's hair color and style.
 The game was advertised on television with a live-action commercial featuring a version of the Fire Emblem theme.
 Filming the commercial proved troublesome: the actors overheated due to their heavy costumes, and the light and sound effects made the actor horse skittish.
 The commercial required twenty retakes.
 The game released on April 20, 1990.

 In Japan, an emulated version of the game was released via Virtual Console.
 It was released for Wii on October 20, 2009; for Nintendo 3DS on August 1, 2012; and for Wii U on June 4, 2014.
 The game was added to the Nintendo Classics service in Japan on March 13, 2019.

-To commemorate the franchise's 30th anniversary in 2020, the game was officially localized for the first time and released as a standalone title for the Nintendo Switch in North America, Europe, and Oceania.
+To commemorate the franchise's 30th anniversary in 2020, the game was officially localized for the first time and released as a standalone title for the Nintendo Switch in the Americas, Europe, Oceania, and South Korea.
 This version of the game featured various built-in emulation features, such as save states, fast-forwarding, and rewind features.
 A special edition Fire Emblem 30th Anniversary Edition bundle was available exclusively in North America, which includes a download code for the game as well as various physical items, including a replica NES Game Pak with its own packaging and instruction manual.
 This release was a limited time offer, being available from December 4, 2020 up until the end of March 2021.